DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Materials and methods

 \subsection{Data}

 We use digitized H\&E tissue slides of breast (BC) and colorectal (CRC) cancer tissue to classify a tumor's genomic labels.
 These WSIs are large gigapixel images that can exceed 100,000$\times$100,000 px, whereas the genomic labels are binary representations of complex genomic features derived from DNA sequencing results.
 This section describes the data collection and pre-processing steps for each dataset, and how the genomic labels are obtained.
+A detailed description of demographic variables (age, race, AJCC pathologic stage, prior treatment, gender, genomic label) per data split can be found in the Supplementary materials.